qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - how do i block emails
 - how can i block emails the
 - how do i block a email

+## intent:email_missed_by_assistant_add
+- An email was missed by the Assistant.
+How can I add it?
+- Hello, An email was missed by the Assistant.
+How can I add it?

 ## intent:email_not_loading
 - how to load more than of a emails